orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

       - Most CI images use D12, U22, U24.
       - Using PYTHON_SINGLE_TARGET from /etc/portage/make.conf or from the app package with testing and fixes performed by you is a good way to increase reproducibility.
-      - Adding untested non stable (>= python3_13) is can add unintended consequences, more bugs, or Denial of Service (e.g. crash).
+      - Adding untested non stable (>= python3_13) can add unintended consequences, more bugs, or Denial of Service (e.g. crash).
       - Adding tested >= python3_13 is allowed.
       - Testing >= python3_13 is unpaid free labor.
       - Only tested versions are allowed.